SAP-samples/teched2025-AD165/exercises/ex2/README.md

 2. Now you need to navigate to the Administration environment.
 Click the User icon on the top right and select **Administration Console**.
 3. In the menu on the left, open **External Integrations** > ** Business Content** and click the **Content Manager** button.
 The Content Manager opens in a new browser tab.

+> [!NOTE]
-> **&#9432;** In the Content Manager administrators can manage business content.
+> In the Content Manager administrators can manage business content.
 The table contains all business content entities (like apps, pages, spaces, roles etc.) that have been made available from various sources.
 In the fourth column for example, you see the Content Channel via which the content was provided.
 Besides local content, some roles from SAP S/4HANA have been integrated with their assigned apps, spaces, and pages.
 You can use the filter to only display a specific content entity type like apps.

 6. A card is one visualization type of an app, so you will now create an app.
 Click the **Create** button and select **App** from the dropdown.
 7. Click **Visualization** to go directly to the Visualization tab.